Echiura: Reproduction

 Echiurans are dioecious, with separate male and female individuals.
 The gonads are associated with the peritoneal membrane lining the body cavity, into which they release the gametes.
 The sperm and eggs complete their maturation in the body cavity, before being stored in genital sacs, which are specialised metanephridia.
 At spawning time, the genital sacs contract and the gametes are squeezed into the water column through pores on the worm's ventral surface.
 Fertilization is external.

+Fertilization is internal in the sexual dimorphic order Bonelliida, which has dwarf males living inside the female.
+Members of the order Echiurida have external fertilization and are sexual monomorphic.

 Fertilized eggs hatch into free-swimming trochophore larvae.
 In some species, the larva briefly develops a segmented body before transforming into the adult body plan, supporting the theory that echiurans evolved from segmented ancestors resembling more typical annelids.

 The species Bonellia viridis, also remarkable for the possible antibiotic properties of bonellin, the green chemical in its skin, is unusual for its extreme sexual dimorphism.
-Females are typically 15 cm in body length, excluding the proboscis, but the males are only 1 to 3 mm long, and spend their adult lives within the uterus of the female.
+Females are typically 15 cm in body length, excluding the proboscis, but the males are only 1 to 3 mm long, and spend their adult lives within the genital sac of the female.

-As food
+Culinary use

 Spoon worms are eaten in East and Southeast Asia.
 In South Korea fat innkeeper worms (Urechis unicinctus) are known as gaebul (개불).
 These worms are much prized and are often available at markets and stalls, chopped up and served raw in combination with raw sea cucumber, sea squirt and sea urchin, dressed with chili sauce and soy sauce.
 They are also eaten as a fermented product known as gaebul-jeot.